databrary/www/databrary/input/pages/access/guide/investigators/release/asking.md

-Title: Obtaining Participant Permissions
+Title: Using the Databrary Release
-Brief: Obtaining Participant Permissions
+Brief: Using the Databrary Release
 Order: 3230

 The Databrary Release is unique in one important way: it allows researchers to separate consenting to participate from releasing their data for sharing.